wktdev/jsfsa-documentation/documentation.md

 ```

-When a user submits payment, the object that comes back will have their email - immediately query it and get their ID!
-Store the id in a field in the apps
+When a user submits payment, the object that comes back will have their email.
+Immediately query it and get their ID!
+Store the id in a field in your apps
 database.
-Use the ID to get data about their account.
+Moving forward, use the ID to reference data in their Stripe account.